vnikhra/word-counter-worker/README.md

 - [Word Counter Client](https://github.com/vnikhra/word-counter-client): Client application to initiate the word counting process.
 Refer to its README for usage instructions.
 - [Word Counter API](https://github.com/vnikhra/word-counter-api): API server that lets the above client to put files for processing and to check when processing is done.
 Refer to its README for usage instructions.
+- [Word Counter Library](https://github.com/vnikhra/word-counter): The library that this project uses to count frequency of words in a file.
+Refer to its README for usage instructions.